 Average Cost of Motorcycle Insurance for 125cc, 900cc and 1200cc Bikes

 Generally speaking, the larger the engine, the more you'll pay for motorbike insurance.
 A 1200cc bike has more potential for a speed-related accident than a 125cc bike; plus, motorcycles with larger engines typically cost more, and would be costlier to repair or replace in the event of accident or theft—hence higher insurance costs.
-The average excess in our study was around £650; cheaper motorcycle insurance policies will typically have a higher excess.
+The average excess in our study was around £450; cheaper motorcycle insurance policies will typically have a higher excess.

-|Engine Size||Annual Motorcycle Insurance Cost (with ~£650 excess)|
+|Engine Size||Annual Comprehensive Motorcycle Insurance Cost (with ~£450 excess)|

-|125cc (Honda PCX)||£1,240|
+|125cc (Honda PCX)||£340|

-|900cc (Yamaha Tracer GT)||£1,574|
+|900cc (Yamaha Tracer GT)||£424|

-|1200cc (BMW R1200 GS)||£2,953|
+|1200cc (BMW R1200 GS)||£846|

 Average Cost of Motorcycle Insurance by Type of Cover

-Third Party, Fire & Theft bike insurance costs around 50% less, coming in around £575 per year—but won't cover any damage to your own bike, say in the event of an accident.
-Third Party Only insurance, the minimum required by law, costs just under £500 a year.
+This premium buys you comprehensive cover for accidental damage, fire damage or theft to your own bike plus Third Party claims of damage to other vehicles.
+Comprehensive plans, not surprisingly, are the most expensive type of cover.
+Third Party, Fire & Theft bike insurance costs around 25% less, coming in around £264 per year—but won't cover any damage to your own bike, say in the event of an accident.
+Third Party Only insurance, the minimum required by law, costs under £200 a year.

 |Type of Motorcycle Insurance||Annual Motorcycle Insurance Cost||Average Excess|

-|Third Party, Fire & Theft||£574||£735|
+|Third Party, Fire & Theft||£264||£370|

 How do Motorcycle Insurance Prices Change with Age?

 Age is a major component in determining insurance premiums—younger riders are more likely to get into an accident, whether due to lack of experience or being more inclined to ride aggressively.
 In order to see just how much age affects the price you'll pay to insure your motorbike, we gathered quotes for a 125cc bike as these are especially popular with young riders.

 |Age||Annual Motorcycle Insurance Cost|

 To help standardize our results, we held the rider profile consistent across the quotes.
-Unless otherwise stated (e.g., for different rider age or type of cover), we priced policies with full coverage comprehensive protection for a 25 year-old unmarried male with 5 years of bike-riding experience with a full UK Bike licence and 5 years of no claims.
-The bike is used for social use only.
-For analysis of average costs by age and type of cover, we compared prices of cover for a 125cc Honda PCX 125.
+Unless otherwise stated (e.g., for different rider age or type of cover), we priced policies with full coverage comprehensive protection for a 30-year-old male with 5 years of bike-riding experience with a full UK Bike licence and 5 years of no claims.
+The bike is used for social, domestic, pleasure and commuting, up to 3,000 miles per year.
+For analysis of average costs by age and type of cover, we compared prices of cover for a 2019 125cc Honda PCX 125.